 End Sub

-- We will Click on the run option that we can see in the below image.
+- Click on the run option that we can see in the below image.
 We can press F5 as well to run the code.

-- Finally, we can see that the hidden rows within the range (B4:G9) are deleted whereas hidden rows after row number 10 are still present.
+- See that the hidden rows within the range (B4:G9) are deleted.
+Hidden rows after row number 10 are still present.

 Download Practice Workbook